 If we do not accept your order, complete/execute your order, or cancel your order, we will inform you by making that information available on our platform, unless there is a legal reason that we cannot provide this information to you.
-If we charged you a fee as part of the order, we will refund that money back into your eToro account.
+If we charged you a fee as part of the order, we will refund that money back into your etoro account.
 If there were no fees or charges, then you will not receive a refund.